FRANÇAIS

 The influence of adsorption incorporation mechanism on the release of isoniazid by montmorillonite

-de Carvalho Arjona, Jessica, Ulsen, Carina, Tada, Dayane, Valenzuela Diaz, Francisco Rolando et Demarquette, Nicole Raymonde.
+de Carvalho Arjona, Jessica, Ulsen, Carina, Tada, Dayane, Valenzuela Diaz, Francisco Rolando and Demarquette, Nicole Raymonde.
 2025. « The influence of adsorption incorporation mechanism on the release of isoniazid by montmorillonite ».
 Journal of Drug Delivery Science and Technology, vol. 108.

 Compte des citations dans Scopus : 1.